ElinaBoman/the-muscle-factory/README.md

 - Choose how the project should be deployed.
 If Enable Automatic Deploys, Heroku rebuilds the app every time new changes are pushed inside the working enviroment
 - If Manual deploy is chosen the current state of the project will be deployed.
 For this alternative click "Deploy Branch".
 - When the project is deployed there will be four green circles with checkmarks inside.
 There should be a message "Your app was successfully deployed.".
 Click the "View" button to see deployed project.
 If steps are followed there should be a mock terminal with project inside of it.
 Program starts automagically

+### Fork repository in GitHub
+- Log in to your GitHub account, or create a account if you don't have one
+- Go to GitHub repository that you would like to fork.
+To find the repository, search for the repository URL inside the search bar
+- At the top of the site in the right corner of repository page there should be a button called "Fork".
+Click this button
+- Choose where you would like to fork the repository
+- GitHub will then create a clone of repository at choosen location.
+By default you should be directed to forked repository inside your gitHub account

 ## Credits
 - I want to thank my fantastic mentor, Brian O'Hare, who always helps me with great feedback.